JHU-Project2/Light-Bulb/README.md

 Welcome to Light Bulb, an online think tank where entrepreneurs can present business ideas, ask for feedback and suggestions, and collaborate with like-minded innovators to launch new enterprises.

-##ILogin
+##Login

-Click [here] (https://desolate-harbor-35577.herokuapp.com/) to access LightBulb’s homepage.
+Click [here](https://desolate-harbor-35577.herokuapp.com/) to access LightBulb’s homepage.
 You should see a window that looks like the following:

 {INSERT SCREENSHOT]